sirspudd/sirspudd.github.io/_posts/2016-08-20-qt-pi3-fedora-aarch64.md

 ## 08/22/2016

 I have verified that CONFIG_ARM64_VA_BITS_48 was causing my grief with the Qt V4 engine barfing like a champion.
+Adjusting this also fixed standing crashes in PolicyKit.
 In order to get a functional kernel, I had to do the following:

 * dnf download --source kernel-main (on Fedora image)
 * Copy this to a build machine